 The Palolo Deep Marine Reserve is the best spot I found in Samoa for snorkeling.
 Best visited at high tide and not after a storm, you’ll need to swim out to the ‘blue hole’, where you can cruise around a beautiful patch of hard coral that’s teeming with tropical fish.
 Entrance plus equipment rental will cost T12 (fins are a must) and Vaiala Beach is right here, so it’s not a bad place to get some tanning done.

 A nice way to get to the Palolo Deep Marine Reserve is by walking along Beach Road.
-You’ll get a great view of Apia and Mount Vaea, while passing the historical Aggie Grey’s Hotel.
+You’ll get a great view of Apia and Mount Vaea while passing the historic Aggie Grey’s Hotel.

 Museum Of Samoa